learning-zone/css-basics/notes/css.md

 ---

-#### What is mobile-first?
-Can you explain the difference between coding a website to be responsive versus using a mobile-first strategy
+#### Q. What is mobile-first?
+Can you explain the difference between coding a website to be responsive versus using a mobile-first strategy?

 Note that these two 2 approaches are not exclusive.